-Today, bootcamps may become even more crucial as the state of the economy and job market remains uncertain.
+Today, online bootcamps may become even more crucial as the state of the economy and job market remains uncertain.
 The COVID-19 pandemic caused millions of people to lose employment, with job loss estimates ranging from 20-40 million people.
 Although many individuals have returned to work or found new positions after the initial shock of the pandemic, job recovery numbers aren't growing as fast as many may have hoped.

 The average bootcamp costs about $13,500.